Benchmarking Energy Calculations Using Formal Proofs: Formally Defining the Mathematics

 While \texttt{lj} may be a natural way to write Eq.~\ref{eq:lj}, alternative formulations are typically used for efficient molecular simulations.
 For instance, \( r^{-3} \) can be computed first, which is then squared to obtain \( r^{-6} \), which can be squared again to obtain \( r^{-12} \).
 Our function \texttt{lj\_Real} reflects this idea, using intermediate variables like \texttt{r6} and \texttt{r12}.
 Because \texttt{lj\_Real} is also a function of Real numbers, it is also noncomputable.

 \begin{code} noncomputable def lj_Real (r r_c ε σ : ℝ) : ℝ := if r ≤ r_c then let r3 := (σ / r) ^ (3 : Nat) let r6 := r3 * r3 let r12 := r6 * r6 4 * ε * (r12 - r6) else 0 \end{code}

 Lean allows us to formally prove the equivalence of these two forms, as shown in the theorem \texttt{lj\_eq}, allowing us to use either representations confidently.
 This capability enables not only correctness, but also flexibility in implementing the most efficient forms for simulation.
-Keep in mind that we \emph{don't} address floating-point or round-off errors; this guarantee holds only for idealized functions over Real numbers, which have infinite precision.
-If a more-efficient version of a function is mathematically equivalent (over Reals) to a base case, but leads to more round-off errors, that won't be detected in our formulation.
-A more-efficient version that is not mathematically equivalent (e.g. it invokes an approximation) would be shown to be distinct by this approach.
+Keep in mind that we \emph{do not} address floating-point or round-off errors; this guarantee holds only for idealized functions over Real numbers, which have infinite precision.
+If a more-efficient version of a function is mathematically equivalent (over Reals) to a base case, but leads to more round-off errors, that would not be detected in our formulation.
+A more efficient version that is not mathematically equivalent (e.g. it invokes an approximation) would be shown to be distinct by this approach.

 \begin{code} theorem lj_eq (r r_c ε σ : ℝ) : lj_Real r r_c ε σ = lj r r_c ε σ := by unfold lj_Real unfold lj simp ring_nf \end{code}

 The theorem \texttt{lj\_eq} formally proves that \texttt{lj\_Real r r\_c $\varepsilon$ $\sigma$ = lj r r\_c $\varepsilon$ $\sigma$}.
 This illustrates the syntax of Lean functions: unlike Python, which uses parentheses to denote function application (e.g., \texttt{lj\_Real(r, r\_c, epsilon, sigma)}), Lean uses simple whitespace.
 In the expression \texttt{lj\_Real r r\_c $\varepsilon$ $\sigma$}, each argument is applied to the function from left to right, separated by spaces.
 Thus, \texttt{lj\_Real r r\_c $\varepsilon$ $\sigma$} represents ``apply the function \texttt{lj\_Real} to these four arguments.''
 This compact syntax is helpful in mathematical reasoning, where function application is so pervasive.\\